List of United States cities by population: Other U.S. territories

-As of 2021, four U.S. territories (American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands) do not have any cities with at least 100,000 people; because of this, no cities for these territories are listed.
+The other U.S. territories — American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands — have no cities with at least 100,000 people.

 Census-designated places

 The following table lists U.S. census-designated places (CDPs) with populations of at least 100,000 according to the 2020 census.
 A CDP is a concentration of population identified by the United States Census Bureau for statistical purposes.
 CDPs are delineated for each decennial census as the statistical counterparts of incorporated places such as cities, towns and villages.
 CDPs are populated areas that lack separate municipal government, but which otherwise physically resemble incorporated places.
 Unlike the incorporated cities in the main list, the US Census Bureau does not release annual population estimates for CDPs.

 The table below contains the following information: